 Working while pregnant may not be as difficult as working while raising young children, according to statements of many veterinarians who have done both recently (with great success) we may add!

 Check out the poll we did on our Facebook Page and feel free to share your experience in the comments!

-Exposure to radiation can occur in more different ways besides taking standard radiographs.
+Exposure to radiation can occur in many different ways besides taking standard radiographs.
 Fluoroscopy procedures also use radiation, and I-131 treatments for hyperthyroid cats employ radiation as well.
-It is advisable to ask other employees to take over the duties that can expose your unborn child to the unnecessary risk of radiation.
+It is advisable to ask other employees to take over the duties that can expose your unborn child to the unnecessary risks of radiation.

-A big concern in the veterinary workplace is waste anesthetic gas exposure, pregnant or not.
+A big concern in the veterinary workplace is exposure to anesthetic waste gas, pregnant or not.
 If you can smell the anesthetic, it means that the exposure levels are already too high.
 Always make sure that all parts of the anesthetic machine are connected properly, check for possible leaks, check if the scavenging system is connected and in working order (this should be performed before every surgery, regardless of pregnancy).
 Don’t forget to make sure that the ET is cuffed and inflated appropriately to avoid leakage.

 After the surgery is done and the patient is recovering with oxygen, make sure to switch with another colleague because the highest risks of exposure are during induction and recovery.